DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Sleeper trains from Oslo to Bergen, Stavanger, Trondheim

-You can't beat a daytime journey on the scenic Oslo to Bergen line, but on the way back you can save time by travelling on the sleeper.
+You can't beat a daytime journey on the scenic Oslo to Bergen line, but on the way back you can save time by taking the sleeper.
 Unlike most other European sleeper trains where you can book individual berths in shared compartments, in Norway you pay a fixed supplement and get a whole 2-berth compartment to yourself, whether there are two of you or only one.
-When you board, you must first check in at the cafe car to have your ticket checked and receive the plastic card-key to your sleeper compartment.
+You must first check in at the cafe car to have your ticket checked and get the plastic card-key to your sleeper compartment.

 Oslo to Bergen sleeper train